Audetas/KRelay/PLUGIN DOCUMENTATION.md

 - `event Action<ClientInstance, Packet> ServerPacketRecieved;`
 - `event Action<ClientInstance, Packet> ClientPacketRecieved;`

-You can hook specific packets using the Proxy::HookPacket(PacketType, Action<ClientInstance, Packet>) method.
+You can hook specific packets using the `Proxy::HookPacket(PacketType, Action<ClientInstance, Packet>)` method.
-You can hoko specific commands using the Proxy::HookCommand(string command, Action<ClientInstance, string, string[]>) method.
+You can hook specific commands using the `Proxy::HookCommand(string command, Action<ClientInstance, string, string[]>)` method.

 Here's an example of attaching to an event listener and hooking a packet:
 ```C#